asueppel/asueppel.github.io/README.md

 # asueppel.github.io

+Week 06 Status Update
+1. This past week I continued to work through the educational material I have found online.
+This primarily consisted of getting familiar with API calls to IEX cloud, where I will be pulling stock data from to use within my trading algorithms.
+IEX is stock exchange founded in 2012.
+I will likely be using the free "sandbox" version of the IEX cloud, as they charge for actual data.
+For the purpose of this project, dated or random data will be okay.
+2. This next week will be focused on becoming more familiar with API calls to IEX, as mastering these calls is integral to the overall success of the project.
+I will also begin building my pandas data frame to store the information from the numerous API calls I will be required to do.
+3. I have had issues importing some libraries (e.g., xlsxwriter) that I do not need right now but will likely need as I proceed deeper into this project.
+At some point over the next few weeks, I will need to spend time getting all of these libraries and dependencies setup on my local machine.
+4. This past week, I had a clearer focus on what aspect of the learning process I want to focus (API calls).
+This helped me to use my time more efficiently.
+I will continue to structure my weeks like this, with a certain educational area as the focus of the week, until I have all the necessary tools in place.

 Week 05 Status Update
 1. I continued to work my way through the educational materials I found for creating a trading algorithm in Python.
 2. Next week I will continue to go through these materials to create the basis of knowledge I need to implement my own algorithm.